Levintsky/ML-tutorial/Generative/Evaluation.md

 	- FID := |μ1-μ2|^2 + tr(Σ1+Σ2-2(Σ1^(.5)Σ2 Σ1^(.5))^.5)

 ## Unclassified
-- Alexander A. Alemi, Ian Fischer.
+- A Alemi, I Fischer.
 GILBO: One Metric to Measure Them All.
 NIPS'18
-- Mehdi S. M. Sajjadi, Olivier Bachem, Mario Lucic, Olivier Bousquet, Sylvain Gelly.
+- M Sajjadi, O Bachem, M Lucic, O Bousquet, S Gelly.
 Assessing Generative Models via Precision and Recall.
 NIPS'18
-- L Theis, A van den Oord, and M Bethge.
+- L Theis, A Oord, and M Bethge.
 A note on the evaluation of generative models.
 In arXiv preprint arXiv:1511.01844, 2015.
 - Y Wu, Y Burda, R Salakhutdinov, and R Grosse.
 On the quantitative analysis of decoder-based generative models.
 2017.
 - S Arora and Y Zhang.
 Do gans actually learn the distribution? an empirical study.
 2017
 - A Bakhtin, A Szlam, M Ranzato.
 GenEval: A benchmark suite for evaluating generative models, in submission to ICLR 2019
 	- GenEval dataset
-- David Bau, Jun-Yan Zhu, Jonas Wulff, William Peebles, Hendrik Strobelt, Bolei Zhou, Antonio Torralba.
+- D Bau, J Zhu, J Wulff, W Peebles, H Strobelt, B Zhou, A Torralba.
 Seeing What a GAN Cannot Generate.
 ICCV'19
 	- http://ganseeing.csail.mit.edu/
 	- https://github.com/davidbau/ganseeing